What will happen the first time I go to Immigration Court?

 Can I appeal the Immigration Judge's decision to deport me?

 Yes.
 If the Immigration Judge orders you deported, he or she will ask if you want to appeal.
-If you appeal, you must send a Notice of Appeal to the Board of Immigration Appeals within 30 days of the Judge's decision.
-See page 31.
+If you appeal, the Board of Immigration Appeals must receive your Notice of Appeal to the Board of Immigration Appeals within 30 days of the Judge's decision.
 Do this right away.
 If you miss the deadline, you lose your appeal.

 Do I have to fill out forms before my first Immigration Court hearing?